July 2025 Japan megaquake prophecy: Reactions

 Fact-check columns on Rappler and the Mainichi Shimbun both stated that scientists cannot predict where and when earthquakes and tsunamis will strike.
 The Japan Meteorological Agency described accurate prediction of earthquakes as a "hoax".
 Shengji Wei, Assistant Professor of Asian School of the Environment at Nanyang Technological University, indicated that predicting earthquakes accurately is impossible with current technology.

-Ayaka Ebita, director of the Earthquake and Tsunami Observations Division in Japan Meteorological Agency, responded that earthquakes were "totally coincidental" with the prophecy on July 5 given the geologic conditions of Japan, and urged people to "base their judgment on science".
+Ayaka Ebita, director of the Earthquake and Tsunami Observations Division in the Japan Meteorological Agency, responded that earthquakes were "totally coincidental" with the prophecy on July 5 given the geologic conditions of Japan, and urged people to "base their judgment on science".

 Huang Hsin-Hua, associate research fellow of the Institute of Earth Sciences in Academia Sinica, noted that earthquakes occur at the boundaries of plates.
-For earthquakes to occur at the center of a plate, as the book suggested, does not match the current scientific evidence.
+For earthquakes to occur at the center of a plate, as the book suggested, is not compatible with the current scientific consensus.

 In popular culture

-A film based on Tatsuki's predictions named 4:18 AM, July 5, 2025 has been announced; neither the publisher nor Tatsuki herself were related to either its production or promotion.
+A film based on Tatsuki's predictions named July 5, 2025 at 4:18 a.m. was released in Japan in June 2025.
+Neither the publisher nor Tatsuki herself were involved in the film's production or promotion.
 The publisher also stated that the while Tatsuki had noted that the dream itself was around "4:18 AM, July 5, 2021", the premonition of disaster in her dream only mentioned "July 2025".